Kemper and ESG

 At our core, Kemper has a responsibility to keep the promises we make, today, and in the future.
 As we grow our business, it is important for us to remain mindful of how we impact the environment, how we engage with customers, employees, shareholders, suppliers, and communities, and how we lead and govern our organization.
 If we do these things well, we can improve and strengthen who we are and how we do business.

-In our latest ESG Report, we are proud to highlight the work Kemper is doing to incorporate responsible practices into our business operations and demonstrate our commitments on a variety of ESG topics.
+In our latest ESG Report, we are proud to highlight the work Kemper is doing to incorporate responsible practices into our business operations and demonstrate our commitment to ESG.

 ESG Governance and Oversight